VirtualEngine/RESONEWorkspace/README.md

 * **ROWLabDatabaseAgent (Composite)**: Deploys a RES ONE Workspace lab database agent and configures required firewall rules
 * **ROWLabRelayServerAgent (Composite)**: Deploys a RES ONE Workspace lab Relay Server agent and configures required firewall rules
 * **ROWManagementPortal**: Deploys the RES ONE Workspace v10 (and later) web management portal
+* **ROWManagementPortalConfig**: Creates a RES ONE Workspace v10 (and later) web management portal configuration file
 * **ROWRelayServer**: Installs the RES ONE Workspace Relay Server component
 * **ROWRelayServerAgent**: Installs the RES ONE Workspace agent component connected via a RES ONE Workspace Relay Server
 * **ROWReportingServices**: Installs the RES ONE Workspace reporting services component